 Furthermore, you may also take pictures of the area you’re working on after each hose or duct you are disconnecting.
-Use the photos as reference later on when you will reassemble the throttle body connections.
+Use the photos as reference in the future when you reassemble the throttle body connections.

-Make sure not to force any of the hoses leading to the throttle body.
+Make sure not to force any of the hoses that lead to the throttle body.
 If you encounter increased resistance, stop the operation right away and ask for professional help.
 Broken or cracked hoses will cause vacuum leaks and affect engine performance even more.

 On the other hand, if everything works properly, you should be able to uncover the throttle body.
 Now, the actual cleaning process begins.

-While cleaning the throttle body, pay attention not to drop any parts or paper inside the throttle-body opening.
+While cleaning the throttle body, make sure you do not drop any parts or paper inside the throttle-body opening.

-Once you’re done with the cleaning, reattached all the air hoses and ducts back into their original position and fasten them up properly.
+Once you are done with the cleaning, reattach all the air hoses and ducts back into their original position and fasten them up properly.
 Reconnect the ground connector to the battery and start your car.